mpv-player/mpv/DOCS/man/input.rst

         Video FPS as indicated by the container.
 (Not always accurate.)

     ``track-list/N/demux-bitrate``
-        Audio average bitrate, in bits per second.
+        Average bitrate, in bits per second.
 (Not always accurate.)

     ``track-list/N/demux-rotation``
         Video clockwise rotation metadata, in degrees.